Reviewed: 6th January 2016

 Cash Genie was found to have been charging its customers fees and interest payments for switching customer debts from one debt collection agency to another, despite no costs being incurred by the company as a result of these processes.

 The FCA also found that the company was guilty of refinancing loans without customers’ consent and of charging fees they were not entitled to charge under the terms of customer contracts.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.